Thomas Archer

 Thomas Archer (1668–1743) was an English Baroque architect.
 His buildings are important as the only ones by an English Baroque architect to show evidence of study of contemporary continental, namely Italian, architecture.

-It is said that his work is somewhat overshadowed by that of his contemporaries Sir John Vanbrugh and Nicholas Hawksmoor.
+It is said that his work is somewhat overshadowed by that of his contemporaries, who include Sir John Vanbrugh and Nicholas Hawksmoor.

 Life

 Archer spent his youth at Umberslade Hall in Tanworth-in-Arden in Warwickshire, the youngest son of Thomas Archer, a country gentleman, Parliamentary Colonel and Member of Parliament, and Ann Leigh, daughter of the London haberdasher, Richard Leigh.
 The exact date of Archer's birth is unknown, but can be inferred from the two documentary sources that mention his age.
 One is an entry in the Oxford University register recording his matriculation at Trinity College on 12 June 1686, aged 17; the other, his epitaph, survives in the parish church of Hale, Hampshire.
 If these records are accurate, he must have been born between 12 June 1668 and 22 May 1669.
 Thomas is the only one of the Archer children not to have his birth recorded in the Tamworth-in-Arden parish register, which suggests he may have been born elsewhere.

 He attended Trinity College, Oxford, from which he matriculated on 12 June 1686.
-After leaving university, he went on a Grand Tour, spending four years abroad and was influenced by the work of Bernini and Borromini.
+After leaving university, he went on a Grand Tour, spending four years abroad, including in Italy and his subsequent architectural work was influenced by Bernini and Borromini.
+His first wife Eleanor, who he married in 1701, died the following year and he later married Ann Chaplin, having no children from either of his marriages.
+Archer was appointed groom porter in 1705, a lucrative position that gave him the ability to license gambling premises and run his own tables when the gambling houses were closed, and William Cavendish, 1st Duke of Devonshire, commissioned him to work on Chatsworth House.
+Given Archer's status, his work is relatively rare, and it appears that he only designed when he desired to do so.
+Archer purchased the manor of Hale, and built Hale Park.
+Archer was appointed comptroller of Newcastle customs in 1715, after which his architectural work appears to have reduced.
+He died in London on 23 May 1743.